Algebraic solutions of linear differential equations: an arithmetic approach: Context, motivation and basic examples

+The previous example shows that being able to write down an equation (either algebraic or differential) for a generating series can help a lot in studying its coefficients.
+Of course, obtaining explicit closed formulas (as we did for the Catalan numbers) will not be possible in general; however, meaningful information (such as the asymptotic growth of the coefficients) can be often extracted from the equation.
+Besides, in many cases it turns out that the algebraicity of a generating series is the mirror of a (sometimes hidden) ``algebraic'' structure on the combinatorial side which often takes the form of a recursive tree structure: in Example~\ref{ex:Catalan}, for instance, a Dyck path can be decomposed as a concatenation of smaller Dyck paths which themselves can be decomposed similarly, \emph{etc.} We refer to~\cite{Bousquet06} for a much more detailed discussion on this topic (including much more examples).

-More generally, it is an old result (already known by Abel!) that \emph{any algebraic function is D-finite}.
-Precisely, if $y(x)$ satisfies an algebraic equation $P(x,y(x))=0$ with $P$ of degree~$n$ in~$y$, then $y(x)$ also satisfies a differential equation like~\eqref{eq:lineardiff} of order $r$ upper bounded by~$n$.
-This follows easily by the following reasoning.
+In Example~\ref{ex:Catalan}, we transformed an algebraic equation into a differential equation.
+It is actually a general fact and an old result, already known by Abel, that \emph{any algebraic function is D-finite}.
+Precisely, if $y(x)$ satisfies an algebraic equation $P(x,y(x))=0$ with $P$ of degree~$n$ in~$y$, then $y(x)$ also satisfies a differential equation like~\eqref{eq:lineardiff} of order $r$ bounded from above by~$n$.
+This follows easily from the following reasoning.
 By differentiating $P(x,y(x))=0$ with respect to~$x$ and by using the chain rule, we obtain the equality

 Here and in what follows we denote by $P_x$ the derivative $\partial P / \partial x$ of $P$ with respect to~$x$.
 Therefore, if $P$ is assumed to be a polynomial of minimal degree in~$y$ satisfied by $y(x)$, then $P_y(x,y(x))$ is a nonzero function in $\Q[[x]]$, and hence $y'(x) = -P_x(x,y(x))/P_y(x,y(x))$ is a rational function in $y(x)$.
-By using again the equation $P(x,y(x))=0$, it is easy to see (exercise!) that any rational function in~$y(x)$ can be re-written as a polynomial of degree at most~$n-1$ in~$y(x)$.
+By using again the equation $P(x,y(x))=0$, it is easy to see that any rational function in~$y(x)$ can be re-written as a polynomial of degree at most~$n-1$ in~$y(x)$.
 In other terms, the derivative $y'(x)$ lives in the $\Q(x)$-vector space generated by $1,y(x), \ldots, y(x)^{n-1}$.
-The same similarly holds for all derivatives $y(x), y'(x), y''(x), \ldots, y^{(n)}(x)$, and hence these elements must satisfy a nontrivial linear relation over~$\Q(x)$; any such relation yields a differential equation~\eqref{eq:lineardiff} of order at most~$n$.
+The same similarly holds for all derivatives $y(x), y'(x), y''(x), \ldots, y^{(n)}(x)$, and hence these elements must satisfy a nontrivial linear relation over~$\Q(x)$; any such relation yields a linear differential equation~\eqref{eq:lineardiff} of order at most~$n$.
 Observe that the same reasoning also proves the existence of an inhomogeneous linear differential equation of order at most~$n-1$ for $y(x)$.